Six Components Reading Approach:

 What this means:

-Serving as a tutor in the SCRA model is effective professional development that translates to improved student achievement in the classroom!
+Serving as a teacher in the SCRA model is effective professional development that translates to improved student achievement in the classroom!

 The Social-Emotional Effect